Cytosplore/viewer/_posts/2017-06-30-installation.markdown

 permalink: /documentation/installation
 ---
 We provide an easy to use installer including all dependencies for Windows.
 You can download the installer from the [main site][main].
 Clicking the download button will save the installer to your disk.
-Doubleclick the icon to start the installation.
+Double-click the icon to start the installation.
 It looks like this in your download folder:

 ![Cytosplore MTG Viewer Installer Icon][installer_icon]{:width="90px"}<span class="caption">Figure 1: The Cytosplore MTG Viewer Installer Icon after downloading.</span>